 From 2008 there was a slight increase in marginal exclusion, with nearly 17% of Australians experiencing this level of exclusion in 2015.
 The effects of the global financial crisis on family income and employment are a likely explanation for this change.

 People scoring 2 or more on our scale are considered to be experiencing deep social exclusion.

 In 2006, 4.4% of Australians were experiencing deep exclusion (down from 7.1% in 2001.
 Ove the next ten years the rate of deep exclusion has risen slightly to 5.3% in 2015.
 This means that more than one million Australians still experience deep social exclusion.

 People scoring 3 or more on our scale are considered to be experiencing very deep social exclusion.

-In 2001 we found that 1.2% of Australians were very deeply excluded, and in 2010 this figure was down to 1% – but this still means that nearly 200,000 Australians experience very deep social exclusion each year.
+In 2006, 0.8% of Australians were very deeply excluded.
+By 2015, this figure increased to 1.1%, which means that more than 210,000 Australians experience very deep social exclusion each year.

 To copy this graph for your own use, right-click on the image (or control-click on a Mac) and paste the graph into your document.
 Please credit 'The Brotherhood of St Laurence and the Melbourne Institute 2017'.